Who spends the most time with you? Our team of all-star college students!

 Rose Baker is camp's reservation coordinator.
 She works full time with the School of Health & Human Sciences in the dean's office.
 In that role, Rose answers any questions you have about reservations, accommodations, availability, and more.
 She also assists Tommy with IU hiring processes, and facilitates accounts payable/receivable for camp.

 Through the year, camp advertising, promotion, communications, and fundraising occurs.
-Laura Klaum and Adam Van Zee focus on these roles, with Laura working in communications and Adam with fundraising.
+Adam Van Zee focuses on these roles.